Depression, Diet, And Exercise

 Depression is an umbrella term for all the depressive disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
 These conditions impact over 280 million adults worldwide and can significantly impact one's daily functioning.
-Depression can make daily activities seem impossible and may reduce one's motivation to make positive changes in their life.
+The symptoms of a depressive disorder can make daily activities seem impossible and may reduce one's motivation to make positive changes in their life.

 Due to the prevalence of depression, many treatments have been proven effective in helping clients find remission or reduction of symptoms.
 If you have been experiencing symptoms of depression, seeking professional help can be beneficial alongside daily lifestyle changes.